-Arizona Cardinals vs. Los Angeles rams injury report
+Arizona Cardinals vs. Los Angeles Rams injury report

 The Arizona Cardinals head into Week 6 looking to avoid their third straight loss in their second divisional matchup of the season, going to Los Angeles to face the Rams.

+Marquise Brown returned to practice on Thursday in a limited capacity.
+Jesse Luketa, Myjai Sanders, Cameron Thomas and Josh Woods also practiced in a limited capacity.

-Also out of practice on Wednesday was wideout Marquise Brown due to illness.
-Running back Keaontay Ingram, expected to join rookie Emari Demercado in replacing Conner, was limited due to the neck ailment that kept him out of the Bengals contest.
+Running back Keaontay Ingram, expected to join rookie Emari Demercado in replacing Conner, was again limited due to the neck ailment that kept him out of the Bengals contest.

-As for the Rams, linebacker Ernest Jones is one of the key players on their defense and did not practice on Wednesday because of a knee injury.
+As for the Rams, linebacker Ernest Jones, one of the key players on their defense, did not practice again on Thursday because of a knee injury.
 He had 15 tackles in L.A.’s loss to the Philadelphia Eagles on Sunday.

 Arizona Cardinals-Los Angeles Rams injury reports